Norton Classic: The Classic motorcycle

 While its engine was revolutionary, in other respects, such as appearance, suspension and brakes, the Norton Classic was a conventional twin-shock roadster.
 The fork stanchions were protected by rubber gaiters; and a full enclosure protected the final-drive chain.
 The air-cooled Classic was lighter and more powerful than its only Wankel competitor in production, the over-complicated single-rotor Suzuki RE-5 motorcycle (which had liquid-cooled jackets and an oil-cooled rotor).

-The Classic was discontinued after a limited production run of only 100 motorcycles, and was succeeded by the liquid-cooled Norton Commander.
+The Classic was discontinued after a limited production run of 100 motorcycles, and was succeeded by the liquid-cooled Norton Commander.
 (Note: Norton Motors Ltd of Lichfield continue to support Norton Wankel engines.
 (The firm is to be distinguished from Norton Motorcycles Ltd of Donnington Park, the new company that manufactures the updated Norton Commando)).

 Wankel engines in motorcycles and aircraft

 Compared to pistons, the rotors of a Wankel engine are massive and need time to warm up; yet, as NSU found to their cost with their Ro80 car, neither bikers nor car drivers have proved patient enough to give the engines time to reach operating temperature, and this impatience adversely affected reliability.

 The Wankel's virtues of smoothness, compactness and lightness should be particularly suitable for aircraft, especially since the start-up procedure and the taxi to the runway gives ample time for warm-up.
 However, although wankels have been fitted into gliders and light aircraft such as the ARV Super2, such engines are still uncommon in aviation.

 Perhaps inevitably, the Norton Classic's Wankel engine was further developed at Staverton into the MidWest aero-engine.
 The Midwest engine's output increased from BSA's 85 bhp to nearly 110 bhp by improving volumetric efficiency as follows: cooling air was pumped under pressure by a belt-driven centrifugal fan through the interior of the rotors, but then dumped overboard.
 Filtered induction air at ambient pressure was then drawn into the combustion chambers.